 He would end up teaching biological sciences at a high school and junior high in Las Vegas before retiring in Alamo, Nevada.
 He eventually did move back to Washington City, where he died in 1999, Floyd Wilkinson said.

 Once Lyman Gubler took over the farm, it would never be a dairy operation again, as the family sold their milk cows to Kent Wilson, Floyd Wilkinson said.
 Gubler, instead, ran beef cattle on the Wilkinson’s old farm for a time.

 Visiting Confluence Park

 Confluence Park is located in the bottom lands between Hurricane and LaVerkin.
 While it is between two growing cities with housing developments in view on either side of the highlands up above, hikers still feel like they are away from it all.

-The trail can be accessed either from the trailhead on the west side of SR-9 just north of the LaVerkin-Hurricane Bridge, or by turning off SR-9 before it crosses Ash Creek and into Toquerville to a trailhead parking lot.
+The Confluence Trail can be accessed either from the trailhead on the west side of SR-9 just north of the LaVerkin-Hurricane Bridge.
+In the last year, this access point has been altered by the construction of The Dwellings, a vacation-rental development.
+Since the county has a 30-foot easement along the property, the trail still be accessed but there is no dedicated parking for it.
+One can also descend into the park at the very west end of LaVerkin’s Center Street.
+Another access point is arrived at by turning off SR-9 before it crosses Ash Creek and into Toquerville to a trailhead parking lot.

 For more information, visit the Red Cliffs Desert Reserve’s webpage about Confluence Park, which includes a map of its trails.